9+ things to do in DC, Maryland and Virginia this weekend | June 10-12

 Food and drinks will be flowing thanks to a number of vendors on site.
 Attendees 21 and older can indulge in a selection of beer, wine, and cocktails.

-Plus, even if you're a little too shy to dance, all are welcome to bring their own chairs and blankets to set up in the park or relax in the Adirondack chairs and dine at the picnic tables.
+Plus, even if you're a little too shy to dance, all are welcome to bring their own chairs and blankets to set up in the park or relax in the Adirondack chairs and dine at the picnic tables while working up the courage to get out there!

 Saturday, June 11 from 10 a.m. to 5 p.m.